PivotBuddy

 The Ask:

 Important: Do NOT ask for money in the first email.
 Ask for advice or feedback.
+This lowers the barrier to engagement and creates a conversation rather than a transaction.

 The LinkedIn Mistake